Life is like a box of chocolates.

 I guess I am showing my age when I say I am longing for the days when life was simple.
 Not only is there more choice in chocolate bars, but everywhere, and too much choice is overwhelming.
 Using your intuition can help you make it easier for you to make confident decisions.

-You don’t automatically follow in the footsteps of your parents when choosing your career.
-You are likely to change your career at least twice in your life compared to having one job for your entire life.
+You don’t automatically follow in your parent’s footsteps when choosing your career.
+You are likely to change your career at least twice compared to having one job for your entire life.
 When you search for ‘how many mobile phone plans are there in Australia”, it lists 300+ plans from 30+ providers.

 Life is not that simple anymore.